Since banded Tree Swallow adults are more likely than nestlings to return in

-Adult Tree Swallows aren't thrilled at being trapped, handled and banded, but their attachment to their young is so strong they almost never desert.
+Adult Tree Swallows aren't thrilled at being trapped, handled and banded, but their attachment to their young is so strong they almost never desert, but see warnings!
 Warning!
-Never trap and band adults before their eggs have hatched!
-Chances of nest desertion are much greater during laying and incubation.
+It is risky to trap and band adults before their eggs have hatched due to the greater danger of nest desertion during laying and incubation.
 Warning!
 Never trap and band adults at boxes containing nestlings older than 12 days.
 The disturbance could cause nestlings to leave the box prematurely and die.
 Male Tree Swallows can be harder to trap than females, but most males eventually enter to feed their young and are trapped.
 If the female of a pair is caught first, it's best to keep her in a bird bag (out of the sun!) after banding and processing so she won't alarm the male.
 Females can be usually be held this way for up to one hour.
 Males caught first can be released immediately after banding and processing, since their alarm behavior seldom prevents resident females from entering to feed young.
 Warning!
 Traps must be removed after use!
 Both adults and nestlings can die